Getting Around in Cambodia

 Renting a car to drive yourself is far less common.

 Cambodia is awash in motodops – guys with a motorcycle and a baseball cap – who will take you anywhere on their bike for a few dollars.
-This is a great way to do half-day tours, such as exploring Battambang, but not for longer distances, such as from Phnom Penh to Siem Reap.
+This is a great way to do half-day tours, such as exploring Battambang, but not for long distances, such as from Phnom Penh to Siem Reap.

 Larger endure-style dirt bikes can be hired long term from a number of dirt bike rental shops in both Phnom Penh and Siem Reap.
 Prices are reasonable, but be sure to carefully check the bike, and do not use the chain and padlock provided by the shop to lock up the bike at night – use your own.